ServiceNowDevProgram/code-snippets/README.md

 4. **Commit** your changes (`git commit -m 'Add amazing snippet for X'`)
 5. **Push** to your branch (`git push origin feature/amazing-snippet`)
 6. **Open** a Pull Request

+## 🌐 Contribute from the Web (No Setup Needed!)

+You can contribute directly from your browser — no cloning required!

+1. Click **Fork** at the top-right corner of this page
+2. Open the folder where you want to add or edit a file
+3. Click **Add file → Create new file** (or edit an existing one)
+4. Scroll down, add a **commit message**, and select
+   > "**Create a new branch for this commit and start a pull request**"
+5. Click **Propose changes → Create pull request**

+🎉 That’s it — your contribution will be reviewed soon!

 ### 📝 Contribution Guidelines